-There’s a lot to love about Tossware glasses., the fact that they are made from 100 percent recyclable — in fact, 100 percent recycled PET polymer —being at the top of that list.
+There’s a lot to love about Tossware glasses, and the fact that they are made from 100% recyclable and recycled PET polymer is at the top of that list.
 Despite the readily disposable nature of a Tossware glass as posited by the brand name, these cups can actually be reused multiple times provided you hand wash them.
 The 14-ounce wine glasses are sturdy and shatterproof, and they have a curved rim that’s comfortable against the lips.
 The company also offers lids that can secure to the top of the glasses, keeping your beverage protected against bugs and bumps alike.
 And if your campsite is one for sipping whiskey instead of wine, Tossware also makes a tumbler that’s perfect for spirits.

 - Camping in the Rain: Don’t Let Bad Weather Dampen Your Trip